telamonian/miniofs/docs/index.rst

 ===========

 Amazon S3 isn't strictly speaking a *filesystem*, in that it contains files, but doesn't offer true *directories*.
-S3FS follows the convention of simulating directories by creating an object that ends in a forward slash.
-For instance, if you create a file called `"foo/bar"`, S3FS will create an S3 object for the file called `"foo/bar"` *and* an empty object called `"foo/"` which stores that fact that the `"foo"` directory exists.
+MINIOFS follows the convention of simulating directories by creating an object that ends in a forward slash.
+For instance, if you create a file called `"foo/bar"`, MINIOFS will create an S3 object for the file called `"foo/bar"` *and* an empty object called `"foo/"` which stores that fact that the `"foo"` directory exists.

-If you create all your files and directories with S3FS, then you can forget about how things are stored under the hood.
+If you create all your files and directories with MINIOFS, then you can forget about how things are stored under the hood.
 Everything will work as you expect.
-You *may* run in to problems if your data has been uploaded without the use of S3FS.
+You *may* run in to problems if your data has been uploaded without the use of MINIOFS.
 For instance, if you create a `"foo/bar"` object without a `"foo/"` object.
-If this occurs, then S3FS may give errors about directories not existing, where you would expect them to be.
+If this occurs, then MINIOFS may give errors about directories not existing, where you would expect them to be.
 The solution is to create an empty object for all directories and subdirectories.
 Fortunately most tools will do this for